-We’ve all heard great travel stories of friends doing epic campervan trips in different parts of the world.
-If you are green with envy and are looking to make your 1st camper van trip/ discover a new place to attempt it, look no further, here a compilation of best caravan/ motorhome road trip holiday destinations from 13 incredible travel bloggers.
+We’ve all heard great travel stories of friends doing epic campervan road trips in different parts of the world.
+If you are green with envy and are looking to make your 1st camper van trip/ discover a new place to attempt it, look no further, here is a compilation of the best caravan/ motorhome road trip holiday destinations from 13 incredible travel bloggers with plenty of experience on the road and tips on RV friendly destinations.
+Every destination will leave you awe struck and yearning for that next RV trip with your loved ones.
 Get ready to go on an epic trip with us!

 Ring Road, East Iceland